-- (a) It is unlawful for any person to have, keep, maintain, sell, trade or let for hire any wild, exotic, inherently dangerous, or nondomestic animal without first applying to-for and receiving special authorization from the administrator.
-The keeping or maintenance of such animals shall comply with all applicable zoning requirements also conform to all requirements of the applicable zoning district. - (b) The administrator may authorize the keeping or maintaining of any wild, exotic, inherently dangerous or nondomestic animal when, in the opinion of as determined by the administrator, any such animal may be kept or maintained without endangering the safety of any person or property.; provided, however, that the administrator may require any such animal to be properly caged, tethered, or restrained, and that he may make such impose additional requirements that may be he or she deems necessary and proper under the circumstances appropriate.
-The administrator may revoke Ssuch authorization if he or she determines may be revoked when, in the opinion of the administrator, the safety of any person or property is endangered by the keeping of any such animal.
+- (a) It is unlawful for any person to have, keep, maintain, sell, trade or let for hire any wild, exotic, inherently dangerous, or nondomestic animal without first applying for and receiving special authorization from the administrator.
+The keeping or maintenance of such animals shall comply with all applicable zoning requirements. - (b) The administrator may authorize the keeping or maintaining of any wild, exotic, inherently dangerous or nondomestic animal when, as determined by the administrator, any such animal may be kept or maintained without endangering the safety of any person or property.
+The administrator may require any such animal to be properly caged, tethered, or restrained, may impose additional requirements that he or she deems necessary and appropriate.
+The administrator may revoke such authorization if he or she determines the safety of any person or property is endangered by the keeping of any such animal.
 The owner may appeal such determination as provided in Section 6.10.030. - (c) Exceptions.
 The provisions of this section shall not be applicable to licensed circuses, carnivals, zoos or other collections of wild animals under jurisdiction of a city, county, state, or federal government.

-6.0216.10065.
-Steel-jawed Animal traps prohibited.
+6.02.100.
+Animal traps.

-It is unlawful for any person to use, install or make operable any body gripping trap including steel-jawed, trap within the city.
-A steel jawed trap is a leghold, spring-powered device used to trap animals with metal jaws that clamp shut on an animal's leg when it steps on the trap's pressure-sensitive trigger.
-It is also any device mentioned in Fish & Game Code Section 4004saw-toothed, spike-jawed traps, or snares.
+It is unlawful for any person to use, install or make operable any body gripping trap including steel-jawed, leg-hold, saw-toothed, spike-jawed traps, or snares.